Dr Francesco Manzini

 In 2015, I edited a volume of articles by Alan Raitt.

-I am currently finishing a biography of Stendhal for the 'Critical Lives' series published by Reaktion Books, as well as preparing a monograph on sacrifice and execution in Maistre, Hugo, Stendhal, Balzac, and Borel.
-Future projects will focus on fanaticism in eighteenth- and nineteenth-century French literature, on Stendhal's representations of failure, and on a comparative study of Stendhal and Manzoni.
+I have just finished writing a biography of Stendhal, due to appear in Reaktion's 'Critical Lives' series.
+My next book will be on fanaticism in Western culture and I am currently also preparing a monograph on sacrifice and execution in Maistre, Hugo, Stendhal, Balzac, and Borel.
+Future projects will focus on Stendhal's engagement with fanaticism, on Stendhal's representations of failure, and on a comparative study of Stendhal and Manzoni.

 I am also embarking on a long-term literary translation project in partnership with Lucy Garnier, a fellow Stendhal specialist and professional translator.
 We will be working on new translations of eighteenth- and nineteenth-century fiction currently poorly served by existing translations (with particular focus on both Stendhal and Decadent fiction), as well as translations of eighteenth, nineteenth- and twentieth-century texts that have yet to be made available to an English-speaking readership (with particular focus on women writers).